sneha-balamurali/fpga/introduction/red_pitaya.md

 - **SMA Connectors:**
   - The gold connectors on the Red Pitaya board are SMA connectors.
 These are a type of coaxial connector that carry signals inside a shielded cable, commonly used in RF and test equipment.
-  - For the inputs (IN1 and IN2), on sheet 3 of 9 of the Red Pitaya Schematics v1.0.1[^2], the schematic shows that there is no fixed 50 Ω termination built in.
-Instead, they are designed with a high input resistance (1 MΩ) so you can connect different types of sources.
-If you need proper impedance matching (e.g., connecting to a 50 Ω signal generator), you may need to add a 50 Ω terminator externally.
+  - According to the Red Pitaya Schematics v1.0.1[^2], the input connectors (IN1, IN2) are connected to a high-impedance (~1 MΩ) front end.
-  - For the outputs (OUT1 and OUT2), the schematic clearly shows a built-in 50 Ω termination, which is explained below in the Outputs (OUT1, OUT2) Section.
+  - For the outputs (OUT1 and OUT2), the schematic clearly shows a built-in 50 Ω termination, which is explained along with impedance matching in the Outputs (OUT1, OUT2) Section below.

 - **[SMA connector] → [Range setting circuit (jumpers)] → [Low-pass filter] → [ADC chip]**